 The Behavioral Health Unit at Indiana Regional Medical Center is an inpatient unit for people ages 55 and older.
-At the center, comprehensive care is available for patients experiencing acute emotional/behavioral problems—including those complicated by medical or neurological problems and their families—24 hours a day, 365 days a year.
+At the center, comprehensive care is available for patients experiencing acute emotional/behavioral problems—including those complicated by medical or neurological problems—24 hours a day, 365 days a year.

 Patient needs are identified through an interdisciplinary assessment and treatment approach.
-The initial assessment is free and can be conducted at the medical center, at your residence, or at a personal care home or skilled nursing facility.
-The interdisciplinary treatment team consists of physicians, registered nurses, social workers/therapists and other professionals involved in the patient’s care.
+The interdisciplinary treatment team consists of physicians, registered nurses, social workers and other professionals involved in the patient’s care.
 When appropriate, the patient’s family or caregivers are invited to join the treatment team.

 A psychiatrist and primary care physician coordinate admissions to the center to ensure that comprehensive assessments and care are provided.
+The initial assessment can be done in the Emergency Department, or staff can be contacted 24/7 on the Behavioral Health Unit to provide information on the referral and admission process.
+When necessary, Mobile Crisis in Indiana county may be involved to evaluate a patient in their environment.
 The Behavioral Health Unit creates a structured environment for patients and also serves their families, caregivers, community agencies, medical center employees, physicians and students.